 “The goal of many of these people is to never leave the community.”
 Communities that combine housing for singles and young families with separate-but-nearby digs for grandparents are doing well, says Kahn, adding that the mix is a win for everyone.
 Steve Cameron, president of Newport Beach, Calif.-based developer Foremost Cos., agrees.
 “The combination of age-qualified and market rate in a combined master plan is a relatively new phenomenon,” he says.
 “It’s a terrific opportunity to create a community with two different age demographics living side by side: grandma and grandpa living near their grandchildren, but not too close.”

-Green as a given
+Getting Outdoors, and Green as a Given

 Getting the grandparents to move out of the homes where they raised their families, however, requires “a compelling reason,” notes Cameron, whose 961-acre Terramor has reserved 1,000 of its eventual 1,400 homes for 55-plus buyers.
 Part of it, he says, is the community’s focus on indoor-outdoor living.
 Kahn notes that most successful master planned communities have created hiking and biking trails and walkways that connect neighborhoods with amenities such as coffee shops, retailers, and offices.
 Many, like Mission Rancho Viejo, tip a hat to the heritage of their locations.
 Millennials, Kahn says, care about sustainability and want to live in places that celebrate the environment.
 To that end, Ayala notes, most master planned communities are foot-friendly.
 Residents can walk from their homes to the neighborhood’s schools, shops, and restaurants within about 15 minutes.“Our parents’ master planned communities probably required a vehicle to get from one end to the other,” Ayala says.